VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 -->

-Or you can add shebang header and run as Scala Script like `bash` scripts.
-Thus, to run Scala Script, `PATH` must contain` scala-cli` path.
+Alternatively, add a shebang header to your script, make your script executable, and execute it directly. `scala-cli` needs to be installed for this to work.

 ```scala name:HelloScriptSheBang.sc
 #!/usr/bin/env scala-cli